Defense attorney Karl Rominger declined to say why his client did not take the stand, citing the gag order imposed by the court.

 Sandusky sat quietly as the defense ended its case and attorneys gathered up books and folders.
 He has shown virtually no emotion during the trial.

-"While an accused has the right not to testify, it cannot possibly escape the jury's attention that the same man who gave an interview to a national television audience would not come into the courtroom and look them in the eyes and face cross-examination," said Thomas Kline, who represents Victim 5.
+"While an accused has the right not to testify, it cannot possibly escape the jury's attention that the same man who gave an interview to a national television audience would not come into the courtroom, and look them in the eyes, and face cross-examination," said Thomas Kline, who represents the man known as Victim 5.
 "Mr. Sandusky gave up the opportunity to confront all of the charges, which were left almost unrefuted at the close of the evidence."

-Earlier in the day, the defense made some of its only headway.
-A family friend of prosecution witness Mike McQueary contradicted the former Penn State assistant football coach, saying McQueary never expressly said he saw Sandusky sodomizing a boy in the locker-room showers.
+Earlier in the day, the defense made some of its only headway: A family friend of prosecution witness Mike McQueary contradicted the former Penn State assistant football coach, saying McQueary never expressly said he saw Jerry Sandusky sodomizing a boy in the locker-room showers.

-"Each time I would ask, 'What did you see, what did you see?' testified John Dranov of Boalsburg.
+"Each time I would ask, ‘What did you see, what did you see?' " testified John Dranov, of Boalsburg, Pa.
 "And he kept coming back to the sounds."

-Both men, McQueary last week and Dranov on Wednesday, testified that McQueary's father, John, had called Dranov to his house late on a Friday in 2001, after the younger McQueary reported having stumbled onto a traumatic scene.
+Both men, McQueary last week and Dranov on Wednesday, testified that father John McQueary had called Dranov to his house late on a Friday night in 2001, after the younger McQueary reported having inadvertently stumbled into a traumatic scene.

-Mike McQueary swore on the stand that he specifically told his father and the doctor that he had witnessed something sexual, disturbing, and wrong when he arrived in the locker room.
+McQueary swore on the stand that he specifically told his father and Dranov that he had witnessed something sexual, disturbing, and wrong when he arrived in the locker room.

-Dranov said McQueary never specifically said he had witnessed a sex act.
-The younger man, though terribly upset, his voice shaking and hands trembling, said he had heard "sexual sounds," Dranov said.
+But Dranov said McQueary never specifically said he had witnessed a sex act.
+The younger man, terribly upset, his voice shaking and hands trembling, said he had heard "sexual sounds," Dranov said.